tableau/connector-plugin-sdk/docs/design.md

 - CAP_QUERY_SUBQUERIES
 - CAP_QUERY_SUBQUERIES_WITH_TOP

 __Important:__ Your database must support subqueries or temporary tables for complete integration with Tableau.
-For the best user experience its recommended both are supported.
+For the best user experience it is recommended both are supported.

 ### Temporary Table support